kendo-labs/knockout-kendo/web/Map.md

 examples:

 liveOptions:
-    - name: enabled
+    - name: center
-      description: Determines if users can interact with the menu item
+      description: Determines the current center latitute/longitude of the map
-    - name: isOpen
+    - name: zoom
-      description: Indicates whether the menu item is expanded or closed
+      description: Determines the current zoom level of hte map
     - name: widget
       description: If specified, will populate an observable with a reference to the actual widget

-futurePlans: Better integration with data sources.
+futurePlans:
 ---

 {% include widget.html %}